BALI

 EDUCATION & MARINE ADVENTURE

-Immerse yourself in the culture of the “Island of the Gods,” teach children about environmental sustainability at local Balinese schools, and discover unexpected treasures on this stunning volcanic island.
+Immerse yourself in the culture of the 'Island of the Gods,' teach environmental sustainability at local schools and discover unexpected treasures across this stunning volcanic island.

 Program Overview